Mr Fox#

 The Oxford Student is referenced by Addy in his Household Tales, as a possible variant of a tale Addy included in his collection.

-By way of comparison, consider this telling of Bluebeard, from 1846.
+By way of comparison, consider this original telling of Bluebeard, from 1846.
 I don’t find it satisfying at all, and would never consider telling it this way:

 The Grimm’s Robber Bridegroom, however, does seem to work better as a possible straight tell, for me at least: